Exercise 1

 Submission deadline: 11:59 pm, Sunday, September 15 2024.

-Submission method: Run the included submit.py
+Submission method: Run the included submit.py script in your root exercise repository.

 You will need Python and Requests installed.
 If you do not have Python and/or Requests, you can either: